2025 in ONE Championship: ONE Friday Fights 104

 ONE Friday Fights 104: Chartpayak vs. Kompetch 2 (also known as ONE Lumpinee 104) was a combat sports event produced by ONE Championship that took place on April 11, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A strawweight Muay Thai rematch between Chartpayak Saksatoon and Kompetch Fairtex was headlined the event.

-The pairing previously to met at ONE Friday Fights 86 in November 2024, which Chartpayak win by majority decision.
+The pairing previously met at ONE Friday Fights 86 in November 2024, which Chartpayak win by majority decision.

 Bonus awards

 The following fighters received $10,000 bonuses: